DataDog/documentation/content/en/service_catalog/manage_entries.md

 With [Service Catalog metadata schema 2.2][5], you can specify the type and language for user-defined services or overwrite the auto-detected type and language for instrumented services.
 Correctly label the service type and language to help other teams further understand what your services do and how to interact with them.

 ### Enrich auto-detected services with metadata
 To specify on-call, source code, or documentation for your services, you can add metadata to any existing services via the UI, APIs, or other automation.
 2.2 is the recommended version.
-To try experimental features, you can opt into the beta program for [schema 3.0][21].
+To try experimental features, you can opt into the beta program for [schema 3.0][21] by [submitting a request][22].

 #### Service Definition Schema (v2.2) (Recommended)